StiltFox/java_utilities/README.md

 broken into sub categories based on utility like IO features and such.
 As of now however there's not much here so it kinda all goes into one place.

+## Legal Stuff
+Stilt Fox&trade; is not liable for any damages done to your hardware.
+For more information see LICENSE file.\
+Stilt Fox&trade; is trademarked.
+You may not use the Stilt Fox™ name, however this code is free to reference and use.\
+You may contribute to this library, however all contributions will share the same license as this library and you agree that Stilt Fox&trade; owns the copyright for any contributions.

 ## How to use
 There are currently no plans to host this code on maven central... this means that you will have to use your local maven repository or a self-hosted one in order to use this.
-At Stilt Fox&trade; we use GOGs on a local server to achieve our desired development environment.
+At Stilt Fox&trade; we use Reposilite on a local server to achieve our desired development environment.
 If you do not have, or do not wish to set up a server, as stated above, using something like "publish to maven local" will get you up and running.
 ### maven